 Schemas are patterns of repeated behavior that allow children to develop an understanding of the world around them through play and exploration.
 Schemas are mental models or processes that we create by trial and error through experiences.

-Kids are the perfect example of how we build schemas.
-They are constantly testing out concepts.
+Kids are the perfect example of how we build schemas to understand the world around us.
+They are constantly testing out new concepts.
 You can easily notice these patterns of behavior in older infants and toddlers.
-Things like banging, pulling, pushing, and spinning are all examples of schema play.
+Examples of schema play include banging, pulling, pushing, and spinning.

 Common Schemas for Play